History of the National Hockey League on United States television: 2021–28 (ESPN and TNT Sports)

-In the years before the end of NBC's latest contract with the NHL, the league explored options for splitting its national broadcast rights, similar to the television deals of the NFL, NBA and MLB.
+In the years before the end of NBC's latest contract with the NHL, the league explored options for splitting its national broadcast rights, similar to the television deals of the NFL, NBA and Major League Baseball.
 This included selling packages to streaming services, aiming to maximize the value of its broadcast rights.
 On March 10, 2021, Disney, ESPN, and the NHL announced that a seven-year agreement was reached for ESPN to hold the first half of its new media rights beginning in the 2021–22 season;